elong0527/elong0527.github.io/content/_index.md

 a group of talented members within Merck and across the pharmaceutical industry.
 Our recommendations are summarized in <https://r4csr.org/>.

-My current interests in statistical methods include study design, missing data, and survival analysis.
+My current research interests include statistical methods for study design, missing data, and survival analysis.

 I earned my PhD degree in biostatistics from New York University.